stolsvik/mats/mats-websockets/README-WebSockets.md

 TODO: Handle debug information

-### Client-to-server: CONNECT and CONNECT_EXPECT (both initial, and reconnects), establishing MWSSID
+### DONE Client-to-server: HELLO, establishing MWSSID
 * System message
 * Further messages can be pipelined in the same go - but read further for distinction between CONNECT and CONNECT_EXPECT.
 * SessionId SHALL NOT be included when starting a new Session